Correlation Between Microsoft and Peak Resources

 Strong

 Over the last 90 days Microsoft has generated negative risk-adjusted returns adding no value to investors with long positions.
-In spite of comparatively stable technical and fundamental indicators, Microsoft is not utilizing all of its potentials.
-The latest stock price uproar, may contribute to short-horizon losses for the private investors.
+In spite of latest abnormal performance, the Stock's technical and fundamental indicators remain stable and the newest uproar on Wall Street may also be a sign of mid-term gains for the firm private investors.

 Peak Resources